A1mro/Guess-the-Number/README.md

 ##  How to Run
 1. Make sure you have **Python** installed on your computer.
 2. Open a terminal or command prompt in the project folder or aby IDE.
-3. Run the game and enjoy:
+3. Run the game and enjoy (: